Mayowa-Data-Analyst/Superstore-Analytics-Dashboard/README.md

 #### Insight:
 Growth appears to be consistent rather than driven by a one-time spikes in sales over the year period
+#### Suggestion
+- Use historical peak periods to improve demand forecasting and align marketing campaign accordinly
+- Increase inventory levels and staffing ahead of known high-demand periods.

 ### 3. Product Profitability
 - Technology products contribute the highest share of profit